 What are Surety Bonds?

 Surety bonds are three-party agreements between the surety, obligee, and principal.
 Generally surety bonds guarantee a contract or the performance of a duty or obligation.
-If you don’t meet your obligations, someone can file a claim against your bond.
+If you do not meet your obligations, someone can file a claim against your bond.

 Unlike an insurance claim, if there is a claim on the bond, the surety will seek reimbursement from the indemnitors on the bond.
 This is known as the Principle of Indemnity.
 You can read more about that here.